 The meaning of this equation is here obvious: It expresses the kinetic energy $E_k = m'o v^2/2$ of any mass summed with an intrinsic "original" mass energy $E_0 = m'o c^2$ that may be associated with any particle of matter in its physical "rest state", with respect to any reference frame.
-Thus, the total energy of the material particle, in any motion condition and with respect to any reference frame, can be expressed as in which m indicates any mass in any state of motion with respect to any reference frame.
+Thus, the total energy of the material particle, in any motion condition and with respect to any reference frame, can be expressed as in which m indicates any mass in any motion condition with respect to any reference frame.

-$$[17] E_m = m c^2,$$
+$$[17] E_m = m c^2$$

-It's important to remark that Equations [10] to [17], albeit significant only if $(V, v) \le c$ , do not exclude the theoretical possibility for speed V or v to exceed the speed of light, and suggest avoiding any improper generalisation though.
+It's important to remark that Equations [10] to [17], albeit significant only if $(V, v) \le c$, do not exclude the theoretical possibility for speed V or v to exceed the speed of light.

-A similar conclusion ( $E = m c^2$ ) is usually (and inappropriately) ascribed to Einstein's special relativity, though the same equation - anticipated in

-1905 by one of Poincaré's papers - can be obtained through more than one way of reasoning, to mean that it is not an achievement inherent in Special Relativity.
+A similar conclusion ($E = m c^2$) is usually (and improperly) ascribed to Einstein's special relativity, though the same equation - anticipated in 1905 by one of Poincaré's papers23 - can be obtained through more than one way of reasoning, to mean that it is not an achievement inherent in Special Relativity.

 In this connection it is worth remarking that Equation [15], by different reasoning and form though for the same purpose, was proposed by Einstein notwithstanding it is incompatible with the equation for relativistic mass expressed by Equation [3].
-Actually - within the strict logic of Einstein's special relativity - all of the inevitable implications of Equation [3] are incompatible with the conclusions showed by Equations [15] to [17]; unless additional as well as contradictory assumptions or simplifications are introduced.
-24
+Actually - within the strict logic of Einstein's special relativity - all of the inevitable implications of Equation [3] are incompatible with the conclusions showed by Equations [15] to [17]; unless additional as well as contradictory assumptions or simplifications are introduced.24

-&lt;sup>23 See Footnote 4 in Page 207.
+23 See Footnote 4 in Page 207.

-The graph above shows how mass ratio $m/m_0$ expressed by use of Equation [15] varies with speed, in a comparison with the variation relevant to the same mass ratio obtained by use of SR Equation [3].
-Up to about $v \approx 0.60c$ , the two curves are substantially coincident.
-For v = c the relativistic curve indicates an infinite value for mass, whereas the other curve shows that the value achieved by mass at speed c is finite and equal to $m_c = 1.5m_0$ .
+24 The graph in the next page shows how mass ratio m/m_0 expressed by use of Equation [15] varies with speed, in a comparison with the variation relevant to the same mass ratio obtained by use of SR Equation [3].
+Up to about $v \approx 0.60c$, the two curves are substantially coincident.
+For v = c the relativistic curve indicates an infinite value for mass, whereas the other curve shows that the value achieved by mass at speed c is finite and equal to $m_c = 1.5m_0$.